subhankardas2000/fuzzy-eureka/python programming/python interview questions.md

 According to Python Docs, there are three basic Sequence Types - lists, tuples, and range objects.
 Sequence types have the in and not in operators defined for their traversing their elements.
 These operators share the same priority as the comparison operations.

-Class Name		       Description

-list			            Mutable sequence used to store collection of items.
+list			            : Mutable sequence used to store collection of items.

-tuple			           Immutable sequence used to store collection of items.
+tuple			           : Immutable sequence used to store collection of items.

-range			           Represents an immutable sequence of numbers generated during execution.
+range			           : Represents an immutable sequence of numbers generated during execution.

-str		             	Immutable sequence of Unicode code points to store textual data.
+str		             	: Immutable sequence of Unicode code points to store textual data.

 Note: The standard library also includes additional types for processing: